 These were the times when women were warned against the vice of vanity, dissuaded perhaps by the image of the devil conjured up to flash his bottom at you just by looking in a mirror found in one particular illumination.
-This horrific yet comedic apparition seems to be a parody on the concept of the miraculous sighting, whereby one may see the face of god or a weeping saint in everyday environs and objects to invoke piety.
+This horrific yet comedic apparition seems to be a parody on the concept of the ‘miraculous sighting’, whereby one may see the face of god or a weeping saint in everyday environs and objects to invoke piety.
 In the case of the devil’s bottom, it’s a diversion tactic to ward against sin.
-Helen Costantino Fioratti deals with the moral contention of vanity in her writing on mirrors in the medieval period.
-Such objects were painted with a broad brush: On the one hand they were a source of wonder, on the other a mere beauty aid.
-Down the path of intrigue, we can consider the mirror as it was viewed through the lens of moral education: Indeed, a book of advice by Geoffrey de la Tour Latour Landry addressed to his daughters warns of the diabolical horrors that can be enhanced through a mirror’s misuse.
+Helen Costantino Fioratti deals with the moral contention of vanity in her writing on the use of mirrors in the Medieval period.
+Such objects were painted with a broad brush: on the one hand they were a source of wonder, on the other a mere beauty aid.
+Down the path of intrigue, we can consider the mirror as it was viewed through the lens of moral education – indeed, a book of advice written by Geoffrey de la Tour Latour Landry and addressed to his daughters warns of the diabolical horrors that can be enhanced through a mirror’s misuse.
 Here, a parable proclaims with alarm:

 “What!
 Will this lady never be done combing herself!
 Staring at herself in the mirror?
 It proves however to be a mirror of evil omen and as it pleased God to make an example of her, even as she stared into the mirror she perceived the enemy, who bared his behind, so ugly and horrible that the woman lost her reason, as if possessed by the devil”